MetLab-HKUST/Flux-WW3/README.md

 # Modified WaveWatch III (WW3) in CESM

-Modified CESM2/WW3 with sea-state dependent surface fluxes
+Modified CESM2/WW3 with sea-state dependent surface fluxes, based on CESM2 v2.2.0

 Cite as: